Mosaic Down Syndrome

 Since the percentage of cells with an extra chromosome is 15 out of 20, the baby would have a level of mosaicism at 75%.
 The percentages may vary in different parts of the body.
 The percentage of cells in the muscle may differ from the percentage in the brain, blood, or skin.

-Babies born with mosaic Down syndrome can have the same features and health problems as babies born with trisomy 21 or translocation Down syndrome, where the extra chromosome material is present in all the cells.
-But it's possible that these babies may have fewer characteristics of the syndrome than those with other types of Down syndrome.
+Babies born with mosaic Down syndrome can have the same features and health problems as babies born with the extra chromosome material present in all the cells (nonmosaic).
+But it's possible that babies with mosaic Down syndrome may have fewer characteristics of the syndrome.

 Understanding mosaic Down syndrome